12 November 2019

 How to sell your business

-In the final stage of our business lifecycle series, we focus on matters to consider when planning to sell your company.
+In the final stage of our business lifecycle series, insight focuses on matters to consider when planning to sell your company.
 B P Collins’ cross practice team of corporate and commercial, employment and commercial property lawyers offer key advice.

 David Smellie – Partner, corporate and commercial